pnp/powershell/documentation/Copy-PnPFolder.md

 ## DESCRIPTION

 Copies a folder or file to a different location.
 This location can be within the same document library, same site, same site collection or even to another site collection on the same tenant.
-Currently there is a 200MB file size limit for the file or folder to be copied.
 Notice that if copying between sites or to a subsite you cannot specify a target filename, only a folder name.

 Copying files and folders is bound to some restrictions.
 You can find more on it here: https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#moving-and-copying-across-sites